How to Overcome Test Anxiety: Science-Based Strategies

 5. Worst-case analysis

-Once you've honestly examined the worst possible outcome and recognized you could survive it, the exam loses much of its terrorizing power.
-You're not pretending the stakes don't exist—you're putting them in realistic proportion.
+Now assess honestly: is this survivable?
+Almost always, the answer is yes.
+Uncomfortable, disappointing, inconvenient—but survivable.
+Once you've examined the worst possible outcome and recognized you could handle it, the exam loses much of its terrorizing power.
+You're not pretending the stakes don't exist; you're putting them in realistic proportion.
+The vague monster under the bed becomes a specific, manageable problem.

 During the exam: the blackout protocol

 Despite your best preparation, you might still experience a mental blank during an exam.
-Here's exactly what to do:
+The page swims, the answer you knew perfectly yesterday has vanished, and panic starts to rise.
+Here's exactly what to do.

-Step 4: Start with what you know (1 minute) Skip the question causing the blank.
+Now—and this is crucial—skip the question causing the blank.
 Find any question you can answer confidently and do that one.
-Answering even one question proves to your brain that your knowledge is still there.
+It doesn't matter if it's the easiest question on the test.
+Answering even one question proves to your brain that your knowledge is still there, that you haven't lost everything.
+That small success creates a foothold.

-Step 5: Return when ready After answering a few accessible questions, your confidence and access to memory will typically return.
+After answering a few accessible questions, your confidence and memory access will typically return.
 Go back to the challenging question with fresh eyes.
+Often, the answer that felt impossibly distant will now be obvious.

 The information isn't gone—it's just temporarily inaccessible.
-Use the protocol, give it 2 minutes, and the answers will come back.
+Give it 2 minutes.
+The answers will come back.

 When to seek professional help